bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library.It helps to make easier building more complex single page web apps whose data is always changing.
+Facebook and other social media platforms are good examples, with high rates of constant updates.
+ReactJS changes the virtual DOM when someone posts.
+Big applications like social media platforms can be modulized to make it easier to build and maintain.

 - [ ] What does it mean to _think_ in react?

+ To critically analyze how the app will work, consume data and what can be re-usable code.
+Break down the app in hierarchical order and components,and how to manage the state.

 - [ ] Describe state.

+State is the data displayed by components.
+One example is an image in an image tag.
+One state is a image of a light bulb that is off.
+You could dynamiclly change the state of that tag to an image of the bulb on.

 - [ ] Describe props.

+Props is short for properties.
+Props help write re-usable code, by making one component to be used in multiple places.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+ Side effects are anything that affects something that is outside of the function's scope.Some examples are getting data from an API an manually manipulating the DOM.
+ The useEffect hook is used inside a component to tell it to perform an action after the render, not during or before

 ## Project Set Up